-The Public Affairs Section (PAS) of the U.S. Embassy administers the Small Grants Program of the U.S. Embassy Democracy Commission, which gives small grants to non-governmental organizations, academic or research institutions and other organizations.
-The Democracy Commission at the Embassy of the United States of America was established in 1994 to enable the Embassy to support non-commercial projects to advance democracy and democratic values in Kyrgyzstan, to support development of the civil society based on rule of law and respect for human rights.
-The Democracy Commission will award grants on a competitive basis, depending on the availability of funds.
+The Public Affairs Section (PAS) of U.S. Embassy Bishkek administers the Democracy Commission Small Grants Program, which gives small grants to non-governmental organizations, academic or research institutions, and other organizations.
+The Democracy Commission was established in 1994 to enable U.S. Embassy Bishkek to support non-commercial projects to advance democracy and democratic values in Kyrgyzstan, to support development of civil society based on the rule of law, and respect for human rights.
+The Democracy Commission will award grants on a competitive basis, pending on the availability of funds.

 Call for Grant Proposals

-The U.S. Embassy announces the 2018 Spring Round of the Democracy Commission Small Grants Program.
-Complete applications must be received by May 31, 2018.
+U.S. Embassy Bishkek announces the 2019 Fall Round of the Democracy Commission Small Grants Program.
+Complete applications must be received by November 24, 2019.
 This program supports the development of Kyrgyzstan’s democratic institutions and civil society by competitively awarding small grants to Kyrgyz nonprofit, nongovernmental organizations (NGOs) and associations, nonprofit civil society organizations (CSOs), and independent local media organizations.
 State bodies are encouraged to work with NGOs to submit applications.
-Maximum grant award is $50,000 with the average grant at $25,000 or less.
+The maximum grant award is $50,000 with the average grant at $30,000 or less.

-- promotion of a robust civil society that advances the civil rights of all population segments
+- Promotion of a robust civil society that advances the civil rights of all population

-- promoting environmental awareness by creating citizen understanding of sustainable manage of ecosystems and natural resources
+- Promoting environmental awareness by creating citizen understanding of sustainable management of ecosystems and natural resources

 - Copy of NGO registration

-Applications submitted after the due date, that are incomplete, do not follow the application format or are not in the new application form, will be disqualified.
-Please send complete application package to BishkekProjectProposals@state.gov with the subject line “Democracy Commission Proposal”.
+Applications submitted after the due date, that are incomplete, do not follow the application format or are not submitted on the template provided, will be disqualified.
+Please send complete application packages to BishkekProjectProposals@state.gov with the subject line “Democracy Commission Proposal”.

-Please note, the application form is updated and available with complete instructions at the U.S. Embassy’s Democracy Commission page https://kg.usembassy.gov/education-culture/democracy-commission/.
+Please note, the application form is updated and available with complete instructions at the Embassy’s Democracy Commission page https://kg.usembassy.gov/education-culture/democracy-commission/ and on the web-site www.grants.gov.
 For more information please contact the Democracy Commission Team at the U.S. Embassy in Bishkek by email at BishkekProjectProposals@state.gov.